 - Street food – Purple

 - Retail store – Grey

-Important Pointers for Setting up Your Food Safety Display Board
+Important Pointers for Setting up Your Food Safety Display Boards

-- The FSDB or food safety display board of FSSAI licenced food businesses must be printed on an A3-sized board, preferably made out of cardboard
+- The FSDB or food safety display boards of FSSAI licenced food businesses must be printed on an A3-sized board, preferably made out of cardboard

 - FSSAI-registered food businesses must have an FSDB printed on A4-sized boards